schitresh/software_development/frameworks/rails/5_security/2_csrf.md

   - Add a manual method that runs if CSRF token is absent or incorrect on non-Get request
 - Cross site scripting (XSS) bypass all CSRF protections
   - It gives attacker access to all elements on a page
-  - So they can read the CSRF security token fron a form or directly submit form
+  - So they can read the CSRF security token from a form or directly submit form